ataradov/edbg/README.md

-# Atmel EDBG programmer
+# CMSIS-DAP programmer (Formerly Atmel EDBG programmer)

-This is a simple command line utility for programming Atmel MCUs though EDBG interface.
+This is a simple command line utility for programming ARM-based MCUs (currently only Atmel) though CMSIS-DAP SWD interface.
 It works on Linux, Mac OS X and Windows.
+It was tested with Atmel mEDBG- and EDBG-based boards, Atmel-ICE, LPC-Link2 and IBDAP.

 ## Installation